Natsirtt/Gatrimi/README.md

 Since the application is not likely to be maintened, please do not email the authors for bugs or feature suggestions.
-Though you can write an email to tristan.louet@etu.univ-rouen.fr to comment or critic (either badly or nicely) the code ONLY IF you keep in mind that the project was created in a universitary context which mean that we didn't, at the time, had the knowledge of such things as Java's thread for example.
+Though you can write an email to tristan.louet@etu.univ-rouen.fr to comment or critic (either badly or nicely) the code ONLY IF you keep in mind that the project was created in a universitary context which mean that we didn't, at the time, had the knowledge of such things as Java's thread or ChangeEvent objects for example.

 You can find a user manual written in French that explains how the application works (since it's a basic application, it's easy to find out how to use it by yourself though).